Tyre Nichols' brutal beating by police shown on video

 Second-degree murder is punishable by 15 to 60 years in prison under Tennessee law.

-Shelby County Sheriff Floyd Bonner said in a statement late Friday that two deputies who appeared on the scene after the beating have been relieved of duty pending the outcome of an internal investigation.
+Shelby County Sheriff Floyd Bonner said in a statement late Friday that two deputies who appeared on the scene after the beating were relieved of duty pending the outcome of an internal investigation.

 Patrick Yoes, the national president of the Fraternal Order of Police, condemned the alleged actions of the Memphis officers.